 The problem may be rooted more in beliefs about innovation.
 Specifically, that great ideas come from creative geniuses, leaders, special teams and think tanks.
 That the creative process from which innovation happens is an inherent, unique skill that only some people have.
 The truth is that more often, innovation comes from solving everyday problems and finding ways to go after the opportunities right in front of your nose.

-Stop believing that innovation is only about game-changing disruptions and instead embrace the concept that innovations which drive real business value, more often comes from problem solving through iteration.
+Stop believing that innovation is only about game-changing disruptions and instead embrace the concept that innovations which drive real business value, more often comes from problem-solving through iteration.

 Creativity for this type of innovation includes two core components: identifying problems (or opportunities) and solving those problems.
 As an example of how this works, James Dyson discovered that dust clogging air filters in his vacuum decreased suction within second of being turned on (problem identification).
 It was a trip to a sawmill gave him the idea on how to solve this problem.
 Without identifying the problem, Dyson vacuums would not exist.

 An employee at one retail client of SoapBox identified that one major cause of big line-ups at cashiers during Christmastime was customers looking to purchase gift cards.
-The solution was installing specific gift-card kiosks.
+The solution was installing specific gift card kiosks.
 It improved the customer experience and drove fewer abandoned purchases.

 It’s in the identification where front-line employees can be invaluable.
 You cast a broader net and you gather insights from the people who deal with the implications of challenges and opportunities every day.
 Your sales and support team talks to customers every day – they hold tremendous insight on how to improve customer experience.
 Almost everyone in an organization can identify inefficiencies and ways to get rid of them.
 Focus on tools and processes to bring these problems and opportunities to the attention of the right people who can act and you’re taking a proactive stance on being disrupted by a “new” innovation.

 SoapBox software makes it easy to decentralize, empower and scale feedback on ideas.
-Each deployment also benefits from the expertise and help of our customers success team, which continue to help leading brands like Anthem, Bank of Montreal and Coca-Cola with their programs.
+Each deployment also benefits from the expertise and help of our customer success team, which continue to help leading brands like Anthem, Bank of Montreal and Coca-Cola with their programs.